Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Validation

+where $n_{\mathrm{HRC}}$ is the number of sources that pass the high-reliability cuts out of the original 10,000 stars simulated (Table \ref{tab:val}; right-most column).
+In instances where parameter values span a large dynamic range (e.g.~mass, age), we compute the RMS errors using the logarithmic parameter values.
+From these values, we see that measurements of certain parameters only improve marginally with additional filters (e.g.~age, distance, $f_\mathcal{A}$), whereas others improve significantly (e.g.~mass, $A_V$, $R_V$).

-Although the parameter range of the simulated stars is limited, these simulations give us an idea of what BEAST parameters we can reliably recover with just 3-filter coverage, versus what parameters require additional filters to constrain.
-In Figure \ref{fig:validation}, we plot the differences between the input BEAST parameter values used to generate each simulated star and the output BEAST median values for both the stellar and dust parameters and the derived stellar parameters ($T$, $g$, $L$).
-With 3-filter coverage, we can reliably measure most stellar masses, ages, and $A_V$, however, $A_V$ measurements improve significantly with additional filters.
-With 7-filter coverage, we can also reliably measure $Z$, $R_V$, and $f_\mathcal{A}$.
+To visualize these trends, in Figure \ref{fig:validation}, we plot the differences between the input BEAST parameter values used to generate each simulated star and the output BEAST median values for five of the most common filter combinations, ranging from three to seven filters\footnote{Exact filters are detailed in Table \ref{tab:filter_combos}.
+We omit analyzing filter combinations that only occur in singular instances.}.
+We show both the stellar and dust parameters, and the derived stellar parameters ($T$, $g$, $L$).

+With 3-filter coverage, we can reliably measure most stellar masses and older ages ($\log(A)>8$ years).
+Despite large uncertainties, we also reliably measure dust extinction ($A_V$), although there is systematic bias toward higher magnitudes, the potential source of which we will address later on in Section \ref{sec:binaries}.
+Most other BEAST parameters like metallicity ($Z$), $R_V$, $f_\mathcal{A}$, and distance, are poorly recovered with 3-filter coverage.

+With additional filter coverage, we observe significant improvement in the measurement of certain parameters, such as metallicity ($N_{filters} \geq 6$), extinction ($N_{filters} \geq 4$), and $R_V$ ($N_{filters} \geq 6$).
+These filter requirements align with previous BEAST papers which required a minimum 4-band detection for stars in NGC 4214 \citep{choi2020}.
+Both $f_\mathcal{A}$ and distance remain poorly recovered, even with seven filters of observations.